 What is a CLO?

-A position best suited to a team player with an eye toward collaboration and someone who fully embraces eLearning in all its formats.
-The CLO’s primary leadership role is to formulate the strategy to drive corporate learning direction, goals and policies.
+Think of a CLO as the person in charge of employee training and development.
+Chances are that your organization has one, even if the title may be a little different.
+A position best suited for a team player with an eye toward collaboration, the CLO is someone who fully embraces eLearning in all its formats.
+The CLO’s primary leadership role is to formulate the strategy to drive corporate learning direction, goals, and policies.
 Together with the Chief Information Officer (CIO) and the Chief Technology Officer (CTO), the CLO disseminates knowledge and information to the learner through technology, social media, and occasionally, through human resources (instructors).
-And, as always, it’s the person in top C-level leadership position who is responsible for bringing it all in at or under budget.
+And, as always, it’s the person in a top C-level leadership position who is responsible for bringing it all in, at or under budget.

 Notable Modern CLOs